-In our second set of synthetic 2d data, both the majority and minority regimes (I and II) have `bullish' parameters $\Theta_\textrm{bull}$, but set $\rho = +1/2$ for regime~I and $\rho = -1/2$ for \mbox{regime II}.
-We denote this type of synthetic data as type~B. An example of such a two-dimensional path $S(t) = (S_t^{(1)}, S_t^{(2)})$ along with the empirical distribution of returns can be seen in Figure~\ref{fig:ts2-synthetic-figure-1} (c) and (d).
+In the second set of synthetic 2d data, both the majority and minority regimes (I and II) have `bullish' parameters $\Theta_\textrm{bull}$, but we set $\rho = +1/2$ for regime~I and $\rho = -1/2$ for \mbox{regime II}.
+We denote this type of synthetic data as Type~B. An example of such a 2d path $S(t) = (S_t^{(1)}, S_t^{(2)})$, along with the empirical distribution of returns, can be seen in Figure~\ref{fig:ts2-synthetic-figure-1}(c) and~(d).

-Our third and and fourth sets of synthetic 2d data (which we denote types~C and D) contain three regimes.
+\textls[-25]{The third and fourth sets of synthetic 2d data (which we denote as Types~C and D) contain three regimes.}

 In our third set of synthetic 2d data, the majority regime (I) has `bullish' parameters $\Theta_\textrm{bull}$ and the second (minority) regime (II) has `bearish' parameters $\Theta_\textrm{bear}$, both with $\rho = +1/2$.
-Then, the third (minority) regime~(III) has `bearish' parameters $\Theta_\textrm{bear}$, with correlation $\rho = -1/2$.
-We denote this type of synthetic data as type~C. An example of such a two-dimensional path $S(t) = (S_t^{(1)}, S_t^{(2)})$ along with the empirical distribution of returns can be seen in Figure~\ref{fig:ts2-synthetic-figure-2} (a) and (b).
-Again, the points in the empirical distributions in panel~(b) are coloured according to the corresponding regimes in panel~(a).
+Then, the third (minority) regime~(III) has `bearish' parameters $\Theta_\textrm{bear}$, and $\rho = -1/2$.
+We denote this type of synthetic data as Type~C. An example of such a 2d path $S(t) = (S_t^{(1)}, S_t^{(2)})$, along with the empirical distribution of returns can be seen in Figure~\ref{fig:ts2-synthetic-figure-2}(a) and~(b).
+Again, the points in the empirical distributions in Panel~(b) are coloured according to the corresponding regimes in Panel~(a).

-In our fourth set of synthetic 2d data, the majority regime (I) has `bullish' parameters $\Theta_\textrm{bull}$, and the second (minority) regime (II) has `bearish' parameters $\Theta_\textrm{bear}$, both with $\rho = -1/2$.
-Then, the third (minority) regime~(III) corresponds to a moon-shaped distribution with `bearish' parameters $\Theta_\textrm{bear}$, and correlation $\rho = -1/2$.
-As such, the mean, variance, and correlation of regime~III exactly match that of regime II; their joint distributions differ only in the more complex details of their structure.
-We denote this type of synthetic data as type~D. An example of such a two-dimensional path $S(t) = (S_t^{(1)}, S_t^{(2)})$ along with the empirical distribution of returns can be seen in Figure~\ref{fig:ts2-synthetic-figure-2} (c) and (d).
+In the fourth set of synthetic 2d data, the majority regime (I) has `bullish' parameters $\Theta_\textrm{bull}$, and the second (minority) regime (II) has `bearish' parameters $\Theta_\textrm{bear}$, both with $\rho = +1/2$.
+Then, the third (minority) regime~(III) corresponds to a moon-shaped distribution with `bearish' parameters $\Theta_\textrm{bear}$, and correlation $\rho = +1/2$.
+As such, the mean, variance, and correlation of regime~III exactly match those of regime II; their joint distributions differ only in the more complex details of their structure.
+We denote this type of synthetic data as Type~D. An example of such a 2d path $S(t) = (S_t^{(1)}, S_t^{(2)})$, along with the empirical distribution of returns, can be seen in Figure~\ref{fig:ts2-synthetic-figure-2}(c) and~(d).

-Having described the 2d synthetic data, we now turn to discussing the results of the sWk-means clustering algorithm on this data.
+Having described the 2d synthetic data, we now turn to discussing the results of the sWk-means clustering algorithm on these data.